 Figuring out why the money was withdrawn in the first place

 it will be useful to figure out for what purpose the money was withdrawn.
-If your divorce has already started and the money was withdrawn by your spouse simply to hide it from you or to prevent you from being able to use it on an attorney or other essential items then it is very likely that your spouse will suffer some degree of punishment from a judge.
+If your divorce has already started and the money was withdrawn by your spouse to hide it from you or to prevent you from being able to use it on an attorney or other essential items, then it is very likely that your spouse will suffer some degree of punishment from a judge.
 Look through your temporary orders to determine what, if any, orders have been violated by your spouse in this regard.

 Under most scenarios, there is nothing wrong with using funds during a divorce to pay for necessary costs in bills.
 Legal fees, household bills, and bills associated with their children are just a few of the allowed sources for money to be spent.
 In this case, it is unlikely that a family court judge would punish your spouse or award you any kind of temporary funds for your spouse having withdrawn money from the account in the 1st place.

-Spending money on a paramore or any other kind of infidelity during the case is called wasting of community assets.
+Spending money on a paramour or any other kind of infidelity during the case is called wasting community assets.
 Judges in Texas look at this very seriously and are prone to reimbursing an innocent spouse like yourself if money has been wasted on nonessential things.
-As long as you can collect evidence and do so in a legal manner you may be reimbursed for any money withdrawn from your jointly held account or even from one of your spouse's separate bank accounts that do not bear your name.
+As long as you can collect evidence and do so in a legal manner, you may be reimbursed for any money withdrawn from your jointly held account or even from one of your spouse's separate bank accounts that do not bear your name.

 What about concerns you may have over a spouse is hiding assets?

 As a Community property state, money earned during your marriage is considered eligible for division in a divorce no matter what kind of account it is being held in.
 The trick of the matter is determining that there are accounts in your spouse's name that contain money that should be divided in your divorce.
-If you merely suspect that your spouse is keeping money from you that you do not know about you will not be able to act on this suspicion unless you can confirm it thorough investigation into the matter more fully.
+If you merely suspect that your spouse is keeping money from you that you do not know about, you will not be able to act on this suspicion unless you can confirm a thorough investigation into the matter more fully.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan